 Best Sweet Delicacies

-When it comes to sweet delicacies, you already know what are the most famous ones in Vienna — Sacher cake and Apfelstrudel (apple strudel).
-In case you don’t already know about it: Sacher cake is a chocolate cake with a layer of apricot jam, covered in dark chocolate icing.
-It’s usually served with whipped cream on the side and it’s just delicious.
-Apfelstrudel is another traditional sweet delicacy that you have to try in Vienna.
+When it comes to sweet delicacies, we have already told you about the famous Original Sacher-Torte.
+Another traditional sweet delicacy that you have to try is called Apfelstrudel.
 It’s made with thin, light, crisp pastry dough, filled with apples, sugar, raisins, lemon, rum, cinnamon, and cloves, and it’s usually dusted with powdered sugar.
 Both of these sweets go well with a cup of coffee — keep reading to find out the best places for these tasty experiences.

 Coffee Culture in Vienna